 Store Your Shears/ Scissors Away From Metal

 I know there is a lot of family kitchen where they have a kitchen drawer or a hanging basket to place all the utensils & cookware together.
-After all the steps we take to prevent water from rusting your shears, now the rusty components from other metal utensils can ruin that effort.
+Unfortunately, after all the steps we take to prevent water from rusting your shears, the rusty components from other metal utensils can ruin that effort.
 For kitchen shears/ scissors, a knife block is the best option.

 Remember, as always, to keep anything you store in a knife block to be clean and dry.
 I bet you don’t want to see those little green/ gray molds growing in the deepest part of your knife block 🙂

 Hopefully, this article has done its part to clarify the term “kitchen shears uses” and show St.J.G Kitchen Blog’s readers how to store shears/ scissors the right way.
-If there are any suggestions or questions, please kindly contact me via my email on the contact page or comment on this post.
+If there are any suggestions or questions, please contact me via my email on the contact page or comment on this post.
 I’d love to hear from you and hope to hear that soon!